datalad-handbook/book/docs/usecases/reproducible_neuroimaging_analysis.rst

 #.
 After completion, data and results are archived, and disk usage of the
    dataset is maximally reduced.

-It is adapted from the
+This use case is adapted from the
 `ReproIn/DataLad tutorial <http://www.repronim.org/ohbm2018-training/03-01-reproin/>`_
 by Michael Hanke and Yaroslav Halchenko, given at the 2018 OHBM training course ran by `ReproNim <https://www.repronim.org/>`_.